mapbox/mapbox-gl-native/platform/ios/docs/guides/Working with Mapbox Studio.md

 To implement your prototypes with runtime styling:

 1. Implement `MGLMapViewDelegate` `-mapView:didFinishLoadingStyle:`
-2. Add your real data as a source ([see some examples](https://www.mapbox.com/ios-sdk/examples/))
+2. Add your real data as a source
-    * This can be done using vector data from tileset editor, custom vector tiles, added as GeoJSON, or added manually through the app via `MGLShapeSource`)
+    * This can be done using vector data from tileset editor ([example](https://www.mapbox.com/ios-sdk/examples/runtime-circle-styles)), custom vector tiles, added as GeoJSON ([example](https://www.mapbox.com/ios-sdk/examples/runtime-add-line), or added manually through the app via `MGLShapeSource` ([example](https://www.mapbox.com/ios-sdk/examples/runtime-multiple-annotations))
 3. For each layer you've prototyped in studio, add it's corresponding `MGLStyleLayer` subclass: `MGLSymbolStyleLayer`, `MGLLineStyleLayer`, `MGLFillStyleLayer`, or `MGLCircleStyleLayer`.

 **Translating style attributes from Studio**